 Insert new paragraph 3.1.14., to read:

 "3.1.14.
-Vehicles that are equipped with an antilock brake system may be fitted with a single means (e.g. switch, lever, button, menu option) to temporarily reduce or disable the antilock brake system function, which is only permitted under the following conditions:
+Vehicles that are equipped with an antilock brake system may be fitted with a control that can disable the antilock brake system function as well as select an operating mode other than the manufacturer’s standard (default) antilock brake system operating mode.
+Switching between the antilock brake system modes is only permitted under the following conditions:

 (a) the vehicle is stationary; and

-(b) the temporary reduction or disablement of the antilock brake system function shall be the result of a deliberate action by the rider according to one of the following methods:
+(b) the selection of operating modes, includging disablement of the antilock brake system function, shall be the result of a deliberate action by the rider according to one of the following methods:

-(i) simultaneous actuation of the antilock brake system on/off switch and the front, rear or combined brake system actuator (brake lever or pedal); or
+(i) simultaneous selection of the antilock brake system mode and application of the front, rear or combined brake system actuator (brake lever or pedal); or

-(ii) the actuation of the antilock brake system on/off switch for a minimum of 2 seconds; or
+(ii) the selection of the antilock brake system mode for a minimum of 2 seconds; or

 (iii) the progression through at least 2 successive steps or levels of actuation of a rotating knob, a touch panel switch or a menu option selector.

-(c) if the motorcycle is equipped with a riding mode selector switch feature allowing an “off-road”, “all terrain mode” or any other riding mode electronically preparing the vehicle for off-road use, temporarily reduction or disabling of the antilock brake system function shall only be allowed in this particular riding mode; and
+3.1.14.1If the motorcycle is equipped with an antilock brake system operating mode electronically preparing the vehicle for off-road use, temporarily reduction or disabling of the antilock brake system function shall only be allowed in this particular riding mode; and

-(d) the antilock brake system function shall be automatically activated after each start-up of the vehicle, except for restarts after unintentional stalling of the engine; and
+3.1.14.2 the manufacturer’s default antilock brake system function shall be automatically activated after each start-up of the vehicle, except for restarts after unintentional stalling of the engine; and

-(e) the temporary reduction or disablement of the antilock brake system function shall be indicated by the activation of symbol B.18 as specified in ISO 2575:2010/Amd1:2011 (ISO 7000-2623) or any other equivalent unequivocal indication of the disabled antilock brake system state.
+3.1.14.3 activation of an ABS mode that does not meet the performance requirements of section XYZ shall be indicated by the activation of symbol B.18 as specified in ISO 2575:2010/Amd1:2011 (ISO 7000-2623).
 Alternatively the warning lamp referred to in paragraph 3.1.13. shall be continuously activated (i.e. lit or flashing); and

-(f)if the antilock brake system is switched-off permanently an anti-lock brake system off-state bit shall be set to 1 and frequently (1 Hz) be stored in non-volatile memory on-board of the vehicle within the active key cycle.
+3,1,14,4 if the antilock brake system is switched-off permanently an anti-lock brake system off-state bit shall be set to 1 and frequently (1 Hz) be stored in non-volatile memory on-board of the vehicle within the active key cycle.
 Only the last occurring bit state information (0 or 1) before engine stall or power-off may be stored and made available as single bit snapshot information.
-This binary state information shall be readable through a reading method made available free of charge and within the shortest possible delays by the vehicle manufacturer to the certification authority; and
+This binary state information shall be readable through a reading method made available free of charge and within the shortest possible delays by the vehicle manufacturer; and

 (g) prohibition of any software and/or hardware defeat device compromising or allowing to circumnavigate one or more of the requirements set out in points (a) to (f); and